 Human Rights and Public Life

-Specifically, the program is oriented to intellectual enquiry of a kind that can stimulate public conversation and discussion about the large political questions of our time and contribute to the development of a strategic framework for political action.
+The program is oriented to intellectual enquiry of a kind that can stimulate public conversation about the urgent political questions of our time and contribute to the development of a strategic framework for political action.

 - What is the idea of citizenship that best responds to the challenge of our times, and how is it to work with the idea of human rights?

-- Political community and sovereignty are national in character, even in context of the different institutional orders of global governance: - The question is how should national political communities (states) work with global governance institutions in ways that enhance the effective public capacity of both?
+- How should national political communities (states) work with global governance institutions in ways that enhance the effective public capacity of both?

 This program is anchored in the practical politics of contemporary Australia as this relates to international institutions and global movements.
-It is committed to bringing political thought into connection with the challenges of this practical politics.
-It assumes that new problems may need new solutions but that there are also tried and tested ways of engaging in political action and of building political institutions from which we can learn.
-Finally, it is committed to the sovereignty of the Australian political community and state, and to enquiry as to how this sovereignty is to be practiced at this time if it is to be effective.
+It is committed to bringing political thought into connection with the challenges of a practical politics.
+It assumes that new problems may need new solutions but also that Australia has a vital tradition of democratic constitutionalism and creative public policy from which we can learn.